polinar68/wait-on/README.md

   - opts.cert: [ /* strings or binaries */ ],
   - opts.key: [ /* strings or binaries */ ],
   - opts.passphrase: 'pollyramos',
   - opts.proxy: undefined, false, or object as defined in axios.
 Default is undefined.
-If not set axios detects proxy from env vars http_proxy and https_proxy. https://github.com/polinar68/EasyShop #config-defaults
+If not set axios detects proxy from env vars http_proxy and https_proxy. https://polinar68.github.io/polly-orb/#config-defaults

 ```js
   // example proxy object